You’re moving home and need to update your address with your local council.

 Most people aren’t actually aware of what their council tax band is.
 So, if you’re wondering ‘what is my council tax band’ we’ll help you find out right now.

 Firstly, it’s important to remember that your Council Tax Band (the amount you pay) can change from property and area.
 Council tax bands are based off the value of your property as of 1st April 1991.
-Money Saving Expert have pulled together a great guide on reclaiming cash on your Council Tax Bands, which you might find useful.
+Here is an example banding you may find helpful

 If you want to understand how much Council Tax you need to pay you must first understand the value of your property as of April 1st 1991.
 Once you understand that, we can answer the question to: how much is my council tax?